 For the best-organised charities, as well as those whose Gift Aid filing comes in the shape of box after box of certificates sitting on dusty shelves, its a moment to take a breath and hope your system stands up to scrutiny.

 The last thing you want is to have to repay any of your much-needed Gift Aid income.
 If you want peace of mind, then donorflex has the solution for you.

-In short, it provides you with a straightforward electronic retrieval method thats very simple to use via the routines weve developed to control the processing of your data, from the moment its delivered to Quantor to the time its imported back into your system and you feel the immediate benefit.
+In short, Chaffinch provides you with a straightforward electronic retrieval method thats very simple to use via the routines weve developed to control the processing of your data.
+Your paper forms are received, categorised, scanned and indexed using smart ICR-solutions and then imported back into your system.

 If you havent yet logged in to My donorflex / Downloads, please do so now and youll find further information about document scanning for charities.

 For more information, please visit the Chaffinch Document website.

 We work with the key drivers of the UK charity sector.